 The Unforgiving Servant exchanged his privileged life for a jail cell:

 The high ranking servant’s blatant public insensitivity to the preferences of the Forgiving King was insulting and disgraceful.
 The Ungrateful Servant in his impudence, self-importance, and lack of compassion and mercy had harmed the Good King’s name, reputation, and word.

-The reputation of a king is enhanced by the loyal behavior of his subjects.
-A subordinate, especially one of the high rank and privilege enjoyed by this man, should have known that he more than others was expected to live his life and administer his affairs in perfect accord with his king’s noble words and deeds.
+The reputation of a king is enhanced by the loyal behavior of his subjects; and the reputation of a king is diminished by the disloyal behavior of his subjects.
+A privileged servant, especially one of the high rank and royal privilege enjoyed by this person, should have known that he more than all others was expected to live his life and administer his affairs in perfect accord with his king’s noble words and generous deeds.

 By injuring The King’s good name (יֵשׁוּעַ-Yeshua, the “Salvation of Adonai”) the Unforgiving Servant had harmed all of the subjects of His domain.
 Most of all the ungrateful servant (משרת כפוי טובה) had harmed himself.
 For out of his own hardness of heart he had constructed the means for his own permanent and tortuous imprisonment.
 Permanent because:

 His debt was too high to ever be repaid.